 There are two general technical writing skills: stellar writing and deep familiarity with the subject matter (the industry a tech writer works in).
 We teach the skills to master both in our technical writing certification courses.

-Although a tech writer’s technical knowledge doesn’t need to match the engineer’s, they require a deeper understanding of technical products.
-If a technical writer wants to write product specifications, their knowledge needs to be good enough to “translate” complex sentences into content that everyone can figure out.
+Although a tech writer’s technical knowledge doesn’t need to match that of an engineer, they require a deeper understanding of technical products.
+If a technical writer wants to write product specifications, their knowledge must be good enough to “translate” complex sentences into content that everyone can figure out.

-But besides writing content for how-to manuals, there are other responsibilities technical writers have.
+But besides writing content for how-to manuals, technical writers have other responsibilities.

 Technical Writer Responsibilities

 Besides writing for end-users, technical writers also write for teams inside the company that lack specific knowledge.
-For example, after finishing the latest car, the company executives want to launch a marketing campaign on social media.
+For example, after finishing the latest car, company executives want to launch a social media marketing campaign.

-To ensure that the marketing team showcases the car’s highlights, they need to understand how it works.
-But, since their target market is end-users as well, they need it in simple terms.
+To ensure that the marketing team showcases the car’s highlights, they must understand how it works.
+But, since their target market is also end-users, they need it in simple terms.

-Besides writing how-to manuals, technical writers are also responsible for effective technical communication inside a company.
+Besides writing how-to manuals, technical writers are also responsible for effective technical communication within a company.

 Finally, some technical writers might specialize in creating scientific papers for various healthcare or science organizations.